Speed king Sam Bennett wins Paris-Nice opener - RFI

 Saint-Cyr-l’École (France) (AFP)

-It was a fourth stage win on this race for Bennett as he surged past 2019 world champion Mads Pedersen in second while Frenchman Arnaud Demare came third after his lead out man fell during the run-in.
+It was a fourth stage win on this race for Bennett as he surged past 2019 world champion Mads Pedersen in second while Frenchman Arnaud Demare came third after his lead out man fell during the run-in of the 166km stage.

+"It was chaotic at the end there, as the road got narrow," said Bennett, who won two stages of last month's UAE Tour.

-"I got into the right position with 1km to go and just stayed calm and made my move 150m out," said Bennett, who won two stages of the UAE Tour in February.
+"I got into the right position with 1km to go and just stayed calm and made my move 150m out."

+The 30-year-old sprinter leads the overall standings from Demare by four seconds, and will go into stage two wearing the yellow jersey.

 Bennett's power left his rivals trailing and with two more sprints expected on the eight-day run to Nice the 2020 Tour de France sprint jersey winner appears even stronger this season.